frichter/ore/README.rst

                         {normal,rank,custom}
   --threshold THRESHOLD
                         Expression threshold for defining outliers.
-Must be greater than 0 for --distribution normal or (0,0.5) non-inclusive with --distribution rank.
-Ignored with
+Must be greater than 0 for normal or (0,0.5) non-inclusive with rank.
+Ignored with custom --max_outliers_per_id MAX_OUTLIERS_PER_ID
-                        --distribution custom
-  --max_outliers_per_id MAX_OUTLIERS_PER_ID
                         Maximum number of outliers per ID